samlhuillier/frontend-interview-iai/README.md

 # Meeting Minutes Segmentation Tool

 ## Project Overview
 You are tasked with building a component that helps civil servants efficiently break up meeting transcripts into sub-transcripts.
-The component's primary function is to split a meeting transcript into smaller segments based on predefined meeting sections/items, which is the first step in creating formal meeting minutes.
+The component's primary function is to split a meeting transcript into smaller segments based on predefined meeting sections/items.
 This is a task that is complex for low-tech users so your aim is to build a component that is easy to use and understand.

 ### Core Requirements
 - Create a component that accepts: